By Maxine Hess

 "In the end, this attention to quality and audience keeps WhatsApp clean for consumers and highly profitable for companies."

 WhatsApp Business (owned by Meta) is a business too.
-It’s in its interests to maintain the quality the app so people continue to feel safe – and don’t migrate to other messaging apps like Telegram and Signal.
+It’s in its interests to maintain the quality of its app so people continue to feel safe – and don’t migrate to other messaging apps like Telegram and Signal.

 Here are some of the measures it takes to fight spam: